RFA Sir Galahad (1966): After the Falklands War

 On 21 June, the hulk was towed out to sea by the tugboat and sunk by using torpedoes; it is now an official war grave, designated as a protected place under the Protection of Military Remains Act.

 Guardsman Simon Weston was among the survivors of the attack on Sir Galahad.
 He suffered 46% burns and his story has been widely reported in television and newspaper coverage.
 Ten years after Sir Galahad was sunk, Weston was awarded the OBE.
 Other survivors included the intelligence consultant Crispin Black.

+A Tyne-class lifeboat RFA Sir Galahad (47-010) entered service with the Royal National Lifeboat Institution in 1986, named in honor of (L3005).

 A replacement ship entered service in 1988, carrying the same name and pennant number.